DC Optimal Power Flow

 Demand ($d$)

-Demand enters the power balance and the upper shedding bound:
+Demand enters the power balance and the load shedding upper bound through $d_+ = \max(d, 0)$:

 Switching ($\mathrm{sw}$)

-Switching affects the Laplacian $B$, weight matrix $W$, and flow definition through:
+Switching enters the Laplacian $B$, the weight matrix $W$, and the angle difference limits gated by $\mathrm{sw}$, with elementary perturbations:

 \[\frac{\partial B}{\partial \mathrm{sw}_e} = -b_e \, a_e a_e^\top, \qquad \frac{\partial W}{\partial \mathrm{sw}_e} = -b_e \, e_e e_e^\top\]